ACTi Cameras How to Use Motion Detection

 It even allows users to create scheduled events – for example you might want the camera to send snapshots to FTP in a specific time of the day regardless of the activity in the camera site.

-The switch from day to night can also be used as a trigger for Event Handler and one of the possible responses to that could be the change of motion detection profile (different motion detection regions, sensitivity and threshold for night time surveillance).
+The switch from day to night can also be used as a trigger for Event Handler and one of the possible responses to that could be the change of motion detection profile (different motion detection regions, sensitivity and threshold for night time ).

 However, this article focuses only on motion detection as the trigger of the events and on several possible responses to the events.
-For more detailed about Event Handler please refer to the Event Handler Guide in ACTi Knowledge Base.
+For more detailed information about Event Handler please refer to the Event Handler Guide in ACTi Knowledge Base.

 Send Video or Snapshots to FTP Server